rodekruis/text_mining/README.md

 # text_mining
 This repository contains all scripts related to text mining activities at 510.

-1) IMPACT DATA FOR IBF
+# impact data for IBF
 Projects are divided by data source:
   1) Red cross documents
      see ...